|Index||5 reviews in total|

 Featuring lavish sets, costumes, camera-work and choreography, the movie is wonderfully off-kilter... but admittedly, as a whole it doesn't entirely gel.
 Slezak and Corday are thoroughly appealing and clearly relished their roles.
 Unfortunately the Franz character has little to do but prance around seeming overtly gay despite his advances towards two women.
 A secondary love story for Dr. C. which was devised especially for the film feels a bit forced, but Eileen Elliott is delightful as his wannabe girlfriend.
 And perhaps it's because I'm not a ballet fan, but it seems like there's an inordinate amount of dancing -- there's several overlong sequences featuring the townspeople kicking up their heels which have virtually nothing to with the story and don't further the plot.
 Though I suppose that was a trend at the time ("Oliver!," "Bedknobs and Broomsticks," etc.).
 Still, the movie is engaging -- clearly it was a labor of love for everyone involved -- and anyone who likes the production design in old time horror movies should get a kick out of Dr. C's mysterious house.

 The movie sprang to life from an experimental mime/ballet improv workshop in Florida sometime in the mid-'60s.
 Husband and wife team Ted and Jo Anna Kneeland helmed the film (he directed, she choreographed), they got an investor from Florida, assembled an international cast and filmed in Madrid.
 When it finally got a global release in 1968 as "Dr.??
 Coppelius!!!," the movie was met with glowing reviews on both sides of the ocean.
 Unfortunately, soon after the premiere the distributor filed for bankruptcy and the film got ensnared in a legal mess.
-Once the creators re-established their rights, the movie was reworked and re-released in 1976 as "The Mysterious House of Dr. C.," but that version -- which included overdubbed songs, dialogue, narration and animation -- was altogether ignored.
+Once the creators re-established their rights, the movie was reworked and re-released in 1976 as "The Mysterious House of Dr. C.," but that version -- which included overdubbed songs, dialogue, narration and two animated dream sequences -- was altogether ignored.
+There's been a lot of criticism of the '76 version, but it's not entirely deserved.
+The original filmmakers added words to make their story easier to follow, it's not as if it was destroyed by clueless studio executives (according to the credits they even brought back Veronica Kusmin to voice her character's animated replacement).
 The '68 cut was eventually released on VHS in the USA and UK, but it languished on video shelves and is now long out of print.
-Sad story, but now that Turner Classic Movies has unearthed both the original and final edits of the movie, perhaps the film will finally find the audience that it so greatly deserves.
+Sad story, but now that Turner Classic Movies has unearthed both the original and '70s edits of the movie, perhaps the film will finally find the audience that it so greatly deserves.

 Odd post-script.
 It's a total fluke that I discovered this, but Jerry Goldsmith's score for the first "Gremlins" syncs up with the movie in a really freaky "Dark Side of the Rainbow" sort of way.